Dental Care and Pregnancy

 Dental Care While Pregnant

 - Tell your dentist the names and dosages of all drugs you are taking – including medications and prenatal vitamins prescribed by your doctor – as well as any specific medical advice your doctor has given you.
 Your dentist may need to alter your dental treatment plan based on this information.
-Certain drugs -- such as tetracycline -- can affect the development of your child's teeth and should not be given during pregnancy.

 - Avoid dental X-rays during pregnancy.
 If X-rays are essential (such as in a dental emergency), your dentist will use extreme caution to safeguard you and your baby.
 Advances in technology have made X-rays much safer today than in past decades.

 - Don't skip your dental checkup appointment simply because you are pregnant.
-Now more than any other time, regular periodontal (gum) exams are very important because pregnancy causes hormonal changes that put you at increased risk for periodontal disease and for tender gums that bleed easily – a condition called pregnancy gingivitis.
+Now more than any other time, regular periodontal (gum) exams are very important, because pregnancy causes hormonal changes that put you at increased risk for periodontal disease and for tender gums that bleed easily – a condition called pregnancy gingivitis.
 Pay particular attention to any changes in your gums during pregnancy.
 If tenderness, bleeding or gum swelling occurs at any time during your pregnancy, talk with your dentist or periodontist as soon as possible.

 - Follow good oral hygiene practices to prevent and/or reduce oral health problems.